If you are looking for the best things to do in Vienna, you are in for a treat.

 The Wiener Riesenrad Offers One Of The Best Views In Vienna

-To many, it’s a symbol of the city, especially since you can see it from just about anywhere in the city.
+To many, it’s a symbol of the city, especially since you can see it from just about anywhere.

 The Kunsthistorisches Museum Is One Of Vienna’s Most Impressive Art Museums